 I began offering pro bono coaching services to support an organically built network of aspiring entrepreneurs and dislocated workers who were feeling hopeless, powerless, and defeated during the recession.
 Within weeks, I was being sought out for speaking, training and writing projects by workforce development groups and local universities.

-Since then, I’ve devoted the past eight years learning what it takes to build a shin-kicking, intuitively-guided practice that helps impact-driven individuals and social businesses find the bravery every day to speak up, stand out, and change their corners of the world.
-And, today, I continue to give away much of my work for free.
+Since then, I’ve devoted the last decade learning what it takes to build a shin-kicking, intuitively-guided practice that helps impact-driven individuals find the bravery every day to speak up, stand out, and change their corners of the world.
+Today, I continue to give away much of my work for free.